heig-vd-tweb/tutorial-authentication/README.md

 ### Set up

-1. Use the following commands to Install the `/api` and `/client` packages
+1. Use the following commands to install the API and client app packages

 ```
 cd ./api && yarn install